-Guides can tell you all about movies that have been made in London (Bridget Jones and James Bond fans, listen up), where life-changing and heroic events have occurred, plus give you tips on where to take the kids next!
+Our guide told us insider stories about movies that have been made in London (Bridget Jones and James Bond fans, listen up), where life-changing and heroic events have occurred, plus he gave me tips on where to take the kids next!

 What can you see from the London Eye view?

 From this London Ferris wheel, you can spy:

 - the iconic Big Ben

 - Westminster Abbey where Kate and Wills were married